Chapter 5: Choosing Your Lens

 Exercise 5.2: Choosing a Theory

-Select a research question related to music.
+Select a research question (music-related or otherwise).
 For each theoretical lens below, explain what that lens would focus on and what kind of hypothesis it might generate:

 Uses and Gratifications (active audience seeking need fulfillment): - Focus: _______________ - Hypothesis: _______________